 Aspect of verbs

-I have read these definitions so many times.
+Russian has another surprise in store when it comes to verbs.
+That is the aspect of verbs, described as “perfective” and “imperfective”.
+I have read the definitions and explanations many times.
 “If the action was completed, was supposed to be completed, might have been completed or was never going to be completed, then you use one form.
 But if, in fact, it was completed or might have been completed, except for the other exceptions, then you use this other form”.
-I don’t understand it.
-I’ve read them so many times.
-Here, again, it’s just exposure because you can’t be trying to go through all these logical explanations while you’re speaking.
-To my mind, you have to expose yourself to a lot of the language and then eventually start speaking a lot.
+Here, again, I find that in the end it is only massive exposure that will eventually help me.
+I can’t be trying to go through all these logical explanations while speaking.

-Now, the good news, Russian is fascinating.
+Now, the good news, learning Russian is fascinating.
 It’s a beautiful language.
-The country is fascinating.
 The culture and history are fascinating.
-The people who appear somewhat stoic are, in fact, very warm.
-They tend to speak their minds, say what they think and not worry too much about the details, but that’s what makes them so fun to be around.
-I would say, too, that in Russia there’s no compromise.
-I think that’s how they approach even artistic creation or sports.
-That’s why we see a lot of artistic creation in Russia, outstanding ballerinas, musicians and scientists.
-Certainly in hockey I find the Russians are just magicians.
-They’re artists and so they have a tendency to really commit themselves in one direction.
+The people are warm, and rarely dull.
+They tend to speak their minds, say what they think, but that’s what makes them so much fun to be around.
+Perhaps Russians are less inclined to compromise.
+Maybe that’s how they approach artistic creation or sports.
+Maybe that’s why we see so many outstanding ballerinas, musicians, athletes and scientists.